Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 Then you can enter the following command into the Linux console: `ffmpeg -i input-video.mp4 -c:v libx264 -pix_fmt nv12 -r 30 output.nv12.h264`

+## Using Jupyter Notebook
+You can use a web-browser notebook to interact with the SOM board.
+To find the notebook URL, enter the following command in the Linux console: `sudo jupyter notebook list`

+You will enter this URL in order to access the notebook.

+## Exploring different features of AA1

+There are many applications and features to utilize and explore through AA1.
+We will dive into each section:

+### MIPI DP display
+Before continuing ensure that you are connected to a monitor via Display Port and not HDMI

+Utilize the following command: `sudo 02.mipi-dp.sh` This will play a video with the captured detection results onto the monitor.

+When asked, enter the width and height as the 1st and 2nd parameter.
+The default value will be 1920 and 1080 respectively.

+To verify

+###

 To exit out of the AA, use the following command: `xmutil unloadapp kv260-aa1`

 You can use `xmutil lisapps` to see what other applications exist.